jdkloe/pybufr-ecmwf/README.md

 ## Documentation

-For examples on its usage see the file USAGE.txt
+For usage examples for pybufr_ecmwf see the file USAGE.txt

 For more information on this module please consult the documentation at:
 ... [to be written]